Abhinandan-Kushwaha/react-native-gifted-charts/docs/LineChart/LineChartProps.md

 | onBackgroundPress                  | Function             | Callback function called on pressing the chart body (outside of the are under chart in case of area charts)                | \_                            |

 ---

+#### When to use `renderDataPointsAfterAnimationEnds`
+`renderDataPointsAfterAnimationEnds` is useful _only_ for **animated multiline** in below 2 scenarios-
+1. If you are using `onPress`.
+2. If you are using `focusedDataPointLabelComponent`.
+In animated multiline charts, the focused label component might appear beneath some lines (while it is supposed to be rendered above every line/curve).
+To fix this layering issue, `renderDataPointsAfterAnimationEnds` can be useful.
+See https://github.com/Abhinandan-Kushwaha/react-native-gifted-charts/issues/1060#issuecomment-2792527440

 ```ts
 enum EdgePosition {